 Premises that are to be used as a customs warehouse must be approved by Norwegian Customs.
 The same applies to any subsequent remodelling or changes to the premises.
 Before premises can be approved as customs warehouses, they must be equipped, furnished and secured so that Norwegian Customs finds that they are suitable for the purpose.

-You must submit an application to establish a customs warehouse to the customs region where you are domiciled.
+You must submit an application to establish a customs warehouse to the Movement of Goods Division.

 The customs warehouse keeper shall ensure that no unauthorised parties gain access to the customs warehouse.
 Norwegian Customs shall have access to all buildings and areas that have been approved as a customs warehouse.
 The warehouse keeper must inform Norwegian Customs who has day-to-day responsibility for the warehouse.